kmohansai/Ecommerce-Sales-Dashboard/README.md

 2.Advanced Visualization Techniques: Implemented complex parameters, filters, and slicers to enable dynamic and detailed data exploration.
 3.Data Manipulation and Calculation: Created connections, joined new tables, and performed calculations to manipulate data and enhance visualizations.
 4.Customized Visualizations: Utilized various customized visualizations such as bar charts, donut charts, clustered bar charts, slicers, etc., to present data effectively.
-Acknowledgments

-We hope this dashboard provides valuable insights for Madhav Store's online sales strategy.
+Hope this dashboard provides valuable insights for Madhav Store's online sales strategy.
 Feel free to explore the visualizations and use the interactive features to gain a deeper understanding of the data.
 Happy analyzing!